-Our department is the only one department at the Institute of Tropical Medicine, which has a clinic and a medical ward in the Nagasaki University Hospital.
-It has about 15 beds in the International Medical Center.
+This department is the only one department at the Institute of Tropical Medicine, which runs a clinic and a medical ward in the International Medical Center of Nagasaki University Hospital.
+Besides general ward, we have 8 negative pressure rooms and two of them accommodate patients with BSL4 pathogens.
 We specialized in Infectious Diseases and Respiratory Diseases; diseases that we handle are systemic infectious diseases, including tropical infectious diseases and HIV/AIDS, tuberculosis and pneumonia, and various neoplasmic and inflammatory respiratory diseases.
-Each year, we receive approximately 200~300 consultations from other departments, regarding diagnosis and management of infectious diseases.
-The outpatient clinic is open two days a week where we also run a travel clinic for international travelers.
+Each year, we receive approximately 300 consultations from other departments, regarding diagnosis and management of infectious diseases.
+The outpatient clinic is open once a week where we also run a travel clinic for international travelers.